Damsel in distress

-The damsel in distress is a recurring narrative device in which one or more men must rescue a woman who has either been kidnapped or placed in general peril.
-Kinship, love, or lust (or a combination of those) gives the male protagonist the motivation or compulsion to initiate the narrative.
-The female character herself may be competent, but still finds herself in this type of situation.
-The helplessness of these fictional females, according to some critics, is linked to views outside of fiction that women as a group need to be taken care of by men.
-The evolution of the trope throughout history has been described as such: "What changes through the decades isn’t the damsel (the woman is always the weak victim in need of the male savior) – it’s the attacker.
-The faces of the attacker in popular media are legion: monsters, mad scientists, Nazis, hippies, bikers, aliens... whichever group best meets the collective fears of a culture gets the role".
+The damsel in distress is a narrative device in which one or more men must rescue a woman who has been kidnapped or placed in other peril.
+The "damsel" is often portrayed as beautiful, popular, and of high social status; she is usually depicted as a princess in works with fantasy or fairy tale settings.
+Kinship, love, lust or a combination of those motivate the male protagonist to initiate the narrative, and potentially become a hero of valour.

+Critics have linked the helplessness of these women to societal views that women as a group need to be taken care of by men and treated nicely.
+Throughout the history of the trope, the role of the woman as the victim in need of a male savior has remained constant, but her attackers have changed to suit the tastes and collective fears of the period: "monsters, mad scientists, Nazis, hippies, bikers, aliens..."